ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Answer

 Voicing can either be a crutch or it can be a tool.
 Too often it takes the place of skillful voice-off instruction.
-Let's get that very clear in our minds.

 "No-voice" instruction and "no-native-language" instruction are two different things.
 For example, writing the word "cheese" in English on the blackboard then demonstrating the sign CHEESE is not the same as holding up a block of cheese and signing, "CHEESE."

-Think about this question, "At the end of a class with an initial enrollment of 30 students, is it better to have 20 really good signers and 10 drop outs; or is it better to have 30 fairly good signers?"
+Think about this question, "At the end of a class with an initial enrollment of 30 students, is it better to have 20 really good signers and 10 drop outs; or is it better to have 30 moderately good signers?"

-It takes time, heat, and pressure to produce diamonds from coal.
-The more heat and pressure you apply, the less time it takes.
 Students are not lumps of coal, if you apply lots of heat and pressure, some of them will deal with it, do extra homework, pay attention more, and become great signers.
 Others however will simply drop out.

 It may be tempting to simply say, "Great!
 Let's get rid of the deadwood!"
-But this is pie in the sky thinking.
+But that is pie in the sky thinking.
 In the real world, administrators become concerned when they see high dropout rates because it's warm bodies in seats that pays the bills and pays your salary.
 At the high school level you end up with an irate mom or dad wanting to know why you are being so inflexible with their student.

 Plus, it is no fun when a student drops your class.

-Keep in mind two different scenarios.
-If a teacher works hard and prepares appropriate supports, then his students tend to work hard and learn.
-Most stay with it.
-If a teacher doesn't prepare and is lazy his students will get frustrated and give up, or they put up with him in class then go and learn it on their own.
-Later they take advanced classes from someone other that teacher.
+2. If a teacher doesn't prepare and is lazy their students will get frustrated and give up, or they put up with (suffer through) the teacher during class then go and learn it on their own.

-For example, on a Monday/Wednesday class schedule you can let the students use voice on Monday but not on Wednesday.
-That way on Mondays you can have the students do "interpreting-type" activities where their partner signs a statement and the student interprets it.
+If for whatever reason you have decided to incorporate voicing into your class then I recommend you at least limit voicing to only on certain days or at certain times.
+For example: Alternate class days with one being "voice available" and the next being "voice off."
+On a Monday/Wednesday class schedule you can let the students use voice on Monday but not on Wednesday.
+That way on Mondays you could have the students do "interpreting-type" activities where their partner signs a statement and the student interprets it.
 You might want to play vocabulary building games on "voice days."
 That way you can explain the game to the students in their native language.

 Explaining a game to the students in ASL (in a beginning level class) often takes way too much time away from the game itself.
 I prefer for the students to spend time "playing and using ASL themselves" rather than watching me "mime and fingerspell" the rules of a game.